morikaglobal/jobsite_selenium/README.md

 - Language
 - Ratings

-On the website, at the time of web scraping in March 2023, Best Sellers section looked like this: <a href="https://github.com/morikaglobal/audible_selenium/blob/master/images/AudiblePageLong.png" target="_blank">Best Sellers (Top 100) on Audible.com</a> for PDF format: <a href="https://github.com/morikaglobal/audible_selenium/blob/master/images/AudiblePage.pdf" target="_blank">Best Sellers (Top 100) on Audible.com</a> (PDF format)
+On the website, at the time of web scraping in March 2023, Best Sellers section looked like this: <a href="https://github.com/morikaglobal/audible_selenium/blob/master/images/AudiblePageLong.png" target="_blank">Best Sellers (Top 100) on Audible.com</a>

-Using my scraping code, data is scraped, necessary data processing done and top 100 Audible audio books are stored in CSV file like this: <a href="https://github.com/morikaglobal/audible_selenium/blob/master/images/Audible%20Top%20100%20best%20sellers.csv" target="_blank">Top 100 Audible audio books (CSV file)</a>
+for PDF format: <a href="https://github.com/morikaglobal/audible_selenium/blob/master/images/AudiblePage.pdf" target="_blank">Best Sellers (Top 100) on Audible.com - PDF file</a>

 ![About this notebook](images/csv_view.png)

+Using my scraping code, data is scraped, necessary data processing done and top 100 Audible audio books are stored in CSV file like this: <a href="https://github.com/morikaglobal/audible_selenium/blob/master/Audible%20Top%20100%20best%20sellers.csv" target="_blank">Top 100 Audible audio books (CSV file)</a>